Search the GHTC website

 TB

-Development of child-friendly tuberculosis (TB) medicines, which have been adopted in 123 countries that collectively account for more than 75 percent of the global childhood TB burden.
+Development of child-friendly tuberculosis (TB) medicines, which have been adopted in more than 123 countries that collectively account for more than 75 percent of the world's children reported to have TB.

 NEWBORN HEALTH